Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Like, do you think Elizabeth Warren understands that all these government programs that she advocates for actually make poor people poorer?

-Uh she just says it anyway.
+She just says it anyway.

-Again, a mixed bag, but I think in Elizabeth Warren's case, she is an absolute lying bloodthirsty piece of shit.
+Again, a mixed bag, but I think in Elizabeth Warren's case, she is an absolute lying, bloodthirsty piece of shit.

-I mean she lied about a race, man.
+She lied about her race, man.

 Yeah, exactly.